Fire in the ’hood

 Bangladesh, which is already short of power, will be in more trouble if Indian producers stop supply.
 While the Adani Group has said that it will not snap transmission, how long it will continue if uncertainty remains is anybody’s guess.
 And if it does stop supply, it will likely be seen as Modi’s friend Adani cutting off power to a crisis-ridden neighbour.
 It will be another setback to the relationship as India is already drawing flak for not allowing Bangladeshis to travel to India.
 While it has restarted issuing a limited number of visas, there is pressure to increase the numbers.

 The anti-India sentiment sweeping across the country also led to attacks on Hindus in Bangladesh.
 The assaults reduced after Chief Advisor to the interim government Muhammad Yunus intervened but animosity is lurking beneath the surface.
 Hindus are a little over 7% of the population.
-Widespread attacks could trigger a refugee inflow into India, which is obliged to give Hindus, Christians, Buddhists and other minorities citizenship under the Citizenship Amendment Act, 2019.
+Widespread attacks could trigger a refugee inflow into India, which will be morally obliged to give Hindus, Christians, Buddhists and other minorities citizenship post the Citizenship Amendment Act, 2019.

 Ideological actors